US alleges Russian plot to fabricate Ukraine attack | DW | 03.02.2022

 US officials reportedly have evidence of a Russian plot to fabricate a pretext to invade Ukraine.
 Moscow has deployed more than 100,000 troops to Ukraine's borders but has maintained that it is not planning an attack.

-The United States has intelligence showing that Russia has a plan to fabricate a pretext for invading Ukraine, US newspapers reported on Thursday.
+The United States has intelligence showing that Russia has a plan to fabricate a pretext for invading Ukraine, the Pentagon said Thursday.

 Russia has been amassing tens of thousands of troops on its borders with Ukraine but denies that it is planning to invade.
 Instead, Moscow has accused the United States of escalating tensions by deploying more troops to the region to reinforce NATO's eastern flank.